HamadMehdi/PrayerTracker/README.md

-# 🧠 Prayer Tracker – ASP.NET Core Web App for Spiritual Accountability
+# 🧠 Prayer Tracker – ASP.NET MVC Web App for Spiritual Accountability

 A full‑stack ASP.NET Core application designed to help individuals and communities **track, manage, and reflect** on their daily prayers.
 Built with clean architecture, role‑based access, and a modern UI, Prayer Tracker blends technology with spiritual purpose.